Gluing Posets and the Dichotomy of Poset Saturation Numbers: Poset percolating families

 In this section we discuss a weak notion of saturation for posets.
 Let $\mathcal P$ be a finite poset and $n$ a natural number.
 We say that a family $\mathcal F\subseteq\mathcal P([n])$ \textit{is percolating for $\mathcal P$} if there exists an ordering $A_1,A_2,\dots A_N$ of $\mathcal P([n])\setminus\mathcal F$, such that, for all $i\in[N]$, $\mathcal F\cup\{A_1,\dots A_i\}$ contains an induced copy of $\mathcal P$ in which $A_i$ is an element.
 This is equivalent to saying that, starting with $\mathcal F$, we can exhaust $\mathcal P([n])$ by adding at each step all the elements that form a new induced copy of $\mathcal P$.

 We define \textit{the percolation number of $\mathcal P$}, denoted by $\text{sat}_p(n,\mathcal P)$, to be the minimum size of a $\mathcal P$-percolating family.
+Since we are looking for a minimal $\mathcal P$-percolating family, it must be $\mathcal P$-free (otherwise we exclude one element from a copy of $\mathcal P$ and list it before everything else, hence obtaining a strictly smaller $\mathcal P$-percolating family).
 It is clear that any such family must have at least $|\mathcal P|-1$ sets, otherwise there is no copy of $\mathcal P$ at step 1.
 We show that indeed, for $n$ large enough, the percolation number for any poset is $|\mathcal P|-1$ if $\mathcal P$ has both a unique minimal and a unique maximal element, $|\mathcal P|+1$ if $\mathcal P$ does not have a unique maximal or a unique minimal element, and $|\mathcal P|$ otherwise.
 Note that trivially this is the smallest it can be in all the cases since, if $\mathcal P$ does not have a unique minimal (maximal) element, then $\emptyset$ ($[n]$) must be in the family as they are never part of an induced copy of $\mathcal P$.

 \begin{theorem} Let $\mathcal P$ be a finite poset consisting of $p$ elements, and $n\geq 3p-1$ a positive integer.
 Then $\text{sat}_p(n,\mathcal P)=p+1$ if $\mathcal P$ does not have a unique maximal or a unique minimal element, $\text{sat}_p(n,\mathcal P)=p-1$ if $\mathcal P$ has both a unique maximal and a unique minimal element, and $\text{sat}_p(n,\mathcal P)=p$ otherwise. \end{theorem} \begin{proof} Let $\mathcal P=\{p_1,p_2,\dots, p_p\}$ with its partial order given by $\leq'$.
 We say that $X_1,\dots, X_p$ is the \textit{canonical copy of $\mathcal P$ on ground set $\{x_1<\dots<x_p\}$} if $x_i\in X_j\Leftrightarrow p_i\leq' p_j$.
 It is straightforward to check that this is indeed an induce copy of $\mathcal P$.